 In the first post of this blog series, I talked about what being a mentor teacher is.
 It’s important to understand your role in the partnership with a beginning teacher.
-But how do you develop a trusting, respectful, productive relationship with your mentee?
-How do you set up the foundation to work closely together over the next year?
+But how do you develop a trusting, productive new teacher-mentor relationship?

 Start With Self-Reflection

-First, you need to think about what you want the mentor-new teacher relationship to look like.
+First, you need to think about what you want the mentor-mentee relationship to look like.
 Here’s where a little self-reflection comes in:

 - What kind of mentor did you have your first year?
 What did he/she do that helped you?
 How could he/she have better supported you?

 - What character traits do you have that will help you in your role?
 What are some areas that you may need to work on?

 - What concerns do you have about working with a beginning teacher?
-How can you address them?
+How can you address them early on?

 Some of these questions you may want to discuss together, and others are just food for thought.

 Provide a Warm Welcome

 You can provide lunch, hang a welcome sign or banner on the classroom door, leave a note in his/her staff mailbox, etc. You might ask your librarian or reading teacher for some books to get his/her classroom library started.
 It’s also easy to put together a low-cost welcome basket with Dollar Spot goodies and basic supplies.